dbcrossbar Guide

 - BREAKING: The

-can still read the old input format with no problems, so this only affects other programs that parse nativedbcrossbar
+dbcrossbar-schemaoutput format has changed!
+It now has top levelnamed_typesandtablesmembers, and the old top-level table definition is now available as.tables[0].
+See the manual for more details.
+However,dbcrossbarcan still read the old input format with no problems, so this only affects other programs that parse nativedbcrossbarschema.

 Fixed